aineko-dev/aineko/docs/contributing.md

 ## Run lints and tests

-Finally, after you have make all the changes, it is good to validate that you adhered to the style guide and you did not break anything.
+Finally, after you have make all the changes, it's good to validate that you adhered to the style guide and you didn't break anything.

 :
     ```bash